ottokartye/document-signature-status-cache/README.md

 - the document can have or not a remote status
 - each document signature status request is cached
 - eached cached signature status can have a different refresh period
+- list of documents is not refreshed, only the signature statuses, this way there are no template changes triggered

 # Run the project